Originally published: Mach. 29, 2023. Updated: Aug. 7, 2023

 Naloxone, which can be administered as a nasal spray or by injection, can quickly reverse an overdose from opioids, including heroin, fentanyl, oxycodone, hydrocodone, codeine, and morphine.
 (It will not work on overdoses from cocaine, methamphetamine, or other non-opioid drugs.)

-Making naloxone available without a prescription will expand its availability to people who use opioids and are at risk for overdose.
+Making naloxone available without a prescription expands its availability to people who use opioids and are at risk for overdose.
 What's more, it makes it easier for family members to keep it on hand, if needed, for a loved one with opioid use disorder (OUD), a chronic brain disease characterized by compulsive use of opioids despite harmful consequences.
 It also can be useful for people who are prescribed opioid pain relievers (including cancer patients or those who have had major surgery) to have on hand in case of an accidental overdose.

 Until recently, naloxone has largely been used by health care providers, emergency responders, police, and outreach workers.
 Laws and rules around how it could be obtained varied by state.
 Sometimes, individuals would fill a prescription for it at a pharmacy, but they could often obtain it for free from a local health or harm reduction organization or emergency department.